NethermindEth/Paprika/README.md

 # :hot_pepper: Paprika

-Paprika is an imeplementation of the Patricia tree used in Ethereum.
-It has the following key properties:
+Paprika provides a custom implementation of the Patricia tree used in Ethereum.
+It's inspired mostly by [LMDB](https://github.com/LMDB/lmdb).
+It aims at delivering the following:

 1. no external KV storage
 1. no managed memory overhead - Paprika uses almost no managed memory as only `Span<byte>`, stackallocated variables and uses no managed representation of the tree
-1. different commit options - depending on the commit level, it can update values in place (for initial blocks for example)
+1. atomic commit
+1. the history of N-th last versions of the db

 **No external KV storage** means that Paprika is selfsufficient in regards to writing and reading data from disk and requires no third party dbs like Rocks or others.

 **No managed memory overhead** means that Paprika uses almost no managed memory.
 Only `Span<byte>`, stackallocated variables are used.
 There's no representation of the tree stored in the managed memory.
 Also, it uses `[module: SkipLocalsInit]` to not clean any memory before accessing it.

-**Different commit options** mean that depending on the level of the commit of the batch, Paprika can:

-1. write almost in place, just updating the root.
-It does by reusing nodes that were decomissioned by splits etc.
-1. commit a whole batch, making it readonly (useful to commit a block so that it's readable later)
-1. flush everything to disk (forces to flush, making the previous fully persistent)

-The database assumes no deletes and keeping the last root in the memory.
-If deletes or pruning is required, it can be added later on.
-For example, by copying only values that are alive.
-The roots can be captured and stored elsewhere.
-They map to a single long and one can easily amend paprika to get old data by its root.
+**Atomic commit** means atomic in the meaning of ACID.
+If there's a failure during the commit the db shall not be corrupted and shall represent the previous state.

+**History** is preserved using additional metadata pages, that keep the root and the pages that were marked as abandoned .

 ## Design

-Some design principles:
+Some design principles of Paprika:

-1. Paprika uses `memory mapped files` to store and read data.
+1. `memory mapped files` used to store and read data
-1. For writing data, it writes them to the first empty space of the given size (unaligned) and maps it to a single `long`.
-1. `long` identifier is used for internal addressing in the tree.
-1. `Keccak` or `RLP` of the node is stored outside of tree as it can be always recalculated if needed and having it memmapped makes the files tooo big.
+1. 4kb `page` based addressing and memory management
+1. `copy on write`, so no dirty write on previous data
+1. a single tx writer
+1. use `NibblePath` without decoding it to bytes, which allows easy slicing and fast comparisons.
+It's also compact
+1. use alloc free RLP/Keccak computations

 ## Benchmarks

-The following scenarios were used for benchmarking and are presented in the order of running them at various points of time.
-The latest should be used to get final insights and the rest should be treated as a history.

-1. [80 millions of pairs](#80-millions-of-pairs), written in batches of 10000, which is meant to similuate the block
+After the redesign to be page oriented, the benchmarks use bigger numbers

-1. [160 millions of pairs](#160-millions-of-pairs), written in batches of 10000, which is meant to similuate the block
+1. [160 millions of pairs](#160-millions-of-pairs), written in a single transaction, which shall simulate the initial population/sync

 In each case the key is 32 bytes long.
 The value is 32 bytes long as well.